Aquilegia: Ecology

-Despite its toxicity and in the absence of incentives, some animals consume the fruit and leaves of columbines.
+Despite the plants' toxicity and in the absence of incentives for human consumption, some animals consume the fruit and leaves of columbines.
 Consumption by mammals is not considered a component of the Aquilegia reproductive cycle but has been observed.
-In the case of the endangered A. paui, one study found that 30% of all fruit was lost to predation by the Southeastern Spanish ibex.
+In the case of the endangered A. paui, one study cited a personal observation that 30% of all fruit was lost to goat predation.

 In the Northeastern United States and Eastern Canada, A. canadensis serves as the host plant for the butterfly Erynnis lucilius (columbine duskywing).
 In two periods, the first from April to June and the second from July to September, the butterflies lay their eggs on the underside of the columbine leaves.
 The latterly laid brood overwinters as caterpillars in the plant litter around the columbine.
 In the Western United States, Bombus occidentalis (western bumblebee) has been observed nectar robbing from A. coerulea by opening or using holes cut in the spurs.

-Also in North America, three species of Phytomyza leaf miners lay their eggs on Aquilegia: P. aquilegivora in the Midwest, P. aquilegiana in the east, and P. columbinae in the west.
+Also in North America, three leaf miner species in the genus Phytomyza lay their eggs on Aquilegia: P. aquilegiana in the east, P. aquilegivora in the Midwestern United States, and P. columbinae in the west.
 Collectively known as the columbine leaf miners, white trails or splotches on leaves indicate where the larvae consumed the tissue between the leaves' surfaces.
-The larvae will cut through the leaves, pupating in small puparium on the leaves' undersides.
+The larvae will cut through the leaves, pupating in small puparia on the leaves' undersides.
 Adults pierce the leaves with their ovipositors to access liquids in the plants, leaving marks.
 Another Phytomyza columbine leaf miner, P. ancholiae, is native to France.

 Originally from Europe, Pristiphora rufipes (columbine sawfly) is now also found in Canada and the United States.
 After developing from eggs laid on columbine leaves in late spring, the green larvae will eat the leaves from the outside in during their active period from April to June.
 In cases where many larvae are on the same plant, only the stem and flowers may go uneaten.
 The larvae mature within a few weeks, after which they drop from the plants and pupate in cocoons.

 Several fungi attack columbine foliage, including Ascochyta aquilegiae, Cercospora aquilegiae, and Septoria aquilegiae.
 The fungus-like oomycete species Peronospora aquilegiicola, a type of downy mildew, originated in East Asian Aquilegia and Semiaquilegia populations.
 It was first reported on columbines in the United Kingdom in 2013, resulting in discussion about quarantining measures to prevent its spread to Continental Europe.